 A market neutral strategy that attempts to hedge out market exposure by going long undervalued stocks and short overvalued stocks.
 A portfolio can be differentiated by market geography, sector, value or growth.
 Long/short portfolio can also be net long or net short bias as per trader’s discretion.

 Similar to long/short equity, relative value is a subset of market neutral strategies.
 Relative value trading can be done in fixed income, commodities and FX markets.
-For example, a trader who is expecting the Australian 10yr government bonds to outperform, will go long and hedge out market risk by selling a basket of G3 10yr government bonds of equal weightage.
+For example, a trader who is expecting the Australian 10yr government bonds to outperform, will go long and hedge off directional risk by selling a basket of G3 10yr government bonds of equal weightage.

 Increasingly popular these days, quant are trading strategies developed on mathematical concepts.
 A quant relies on historical data, backtesting and optimization systems to develop strategies.
 Hedge funds can leverage on technology such as A.I and machine learning to create ‘Black Box’ algorithms that automates analysis, development and execution of strategies.
 With technological advancement, quantitative trading and algorithmic trading are likely to grow in the coming years.